h9lk/mastercomfig/docs/customization/modules.md

 - **`lighting=very_high`**: 4 dynamic lights.
 Detailed non-static lighting.
 - **`lighting=ultra`**: 32 dynamic lights.
 Extremely detailed non-static lighting.

-### Lighting Ex
+### Shaders

 Controls extended lighting commands which cause a material system reload.

 !!! warning
-    Using any other level than **`lighting_ex=high`** can cause visual glitches in items and props.
+    Using any other level than **`shaders=high`** can cause visual glitches in items and props.
 Mainly, this affects weapon War Paints and Australium weapons.

 - **CPU usage:** low
 - **GPU usage:** high

 Default setting: based on which preset you are currently using.

-- **`lighting_ex=low`**: Better hints to use the lighting fast path (disables bumpmaps, specular and phong).
+- **`shaders=low`**: Better hints to use the lighting fast path (disables bumpmaps, specular and phong).
 May reduce performance on modern PCs due to rendering reloads.
-- **`lighting_ex=medium`**: Disables phong, but keeps material paths for specular and bumpmaps, as disabling these can cause glitches on DirectX 9.
+- **`shaders=medium`**: Disables phong, but keeps material paths for specular and bumpmaps, as disabling these can cause glitches on DirectX 9.
 May reduce performance on modern PCs due to rendering reloads.
-- **`lighting_ex=high`**: Uses whatever the material's lighting needs (enables bumpmaps, specular and phong).
+- **`shaders=high`**: Uses whatever the material's lighting needs (enables bumpmaps, specular and phong).

 ### Shadows